List of Mystery Science Theater 3000 episodes: Season 13 (2022)

-Demon Squad and Robot Wars were announced early as the first two films to be featured in Season 13; H. G. Wells' The Shape of Things to Come, The Batwoman, Santo in the Treasure of Dracula, Doctor Mordrid, Gamera vs. Jiger, Munchie, The Bubble, The Mask 3D, The Christmas Dragon, Beyond Atlantis and The Million Eyes of Sumuru were announced during the Turkey Day Marathon on November 25, 2021, Million Eyes having appeared over thirty years prior in the original KTMA season (albeit in an edited-for-content version) and is also featured as a video on demand from spiritual successor RiffTrax.
-Episodes are expected to roll out monthly throughout 2022, starting on March 4, culminating in The Christmas Dragon as a Christmas special and season finale.
+Season 13 consisted of thirteen episodes with the backing from a Kickstarter campaign.
+One of the selected films, The Million Eyes of Sumuru had previously been used by the show during its original KTMA season (albeit in an edited-for-content version).
+Episodes rolled out monthly throughout 2022, starting on March 4, culminating in The Christmas Dragon as a Christmas special and season finale.
 Santo, Robot Wars, and Beyond Atlantis were shown in pre-release form as tests of the Gizmoplex to backers on the dates shown below, then were shown in their full form from May 6 to May 8, 2022.